Last updated: May 2026

 - Inadequate proof of income sustainability

-Reality Check: Income requirements are strictly enforced.
+Reality check: Income requirements are strictly enforced.
 For Pensionado residency, only pension or Social Security income counts.
 For Rentista, you must prove the income will continue for at least two years.

-Attempting the Process Without Spanish Skills
+Attempting the process without Spanish skills

 While many Costa Ricans speak English, the official residency process operates primarily in Spanish.

-Language Challenges:
+Language challenges:

 - Government forms in Spanish only